joostkremers/writeroom-mode/README.md

 Each option can be enabled or disabled individually.

+### Header Line ###

+The header line format to use.
+This option can be `nil` (the default), which disables the mode line entirely, it can be `t`, which retains the mode line, or it can be set to a customised format.
+Note that Emacs does not normally use the mode line, so changing this option from the default only makes sense if you have a customised header line that you do not want to be displayed in `writeroom-mode` buffers.

+As an additional possibility, this option can be set to the symbol `mode-line`, in which case the standard mode line is shown in the header line.

 ### Major Modes ###

 List of major modes in which `writeroom-mode` should be activated automatically.
 Use in conjunction with `global-writeroom-mode`.

 The elements in this list can be major-mode symbols, or regular expressions (in which case they must of course be strings).

-### Use Derived Modes ###

-If this option is set, `global-writeroom-mode` also activates `writeroom-mode` in buffers whose major mode is a derived mode of one of the modes in `writeroom-major-modes`.
-(Only the major mode symbols in `writeroom-major-modes` are relevant.)
+See also the option [Use Derived Modes](#use-derived-modes).

 ### Major Modes Exceptions ###